 Can I avoid jail time for a criminal charge in Franklin County, MO?

 Yes.
-Depending on your case, our Franklin County, MO criminal defense attorneys may negotiate probation, suspended sentences, diversion programs, or treatment alternatives instead of jail time—especially for first-time offenders.
+Depending on the circumstances, our experienced Franklin County, MO criminal defense attorneys may be able to negotiate alternatives such as probation, deferred sentencing, diversion programs, or rehabilitation options, particularly for first-time or non-violent offenses.

 Will a conviction stay on my record permanently?